znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 Please see <a href="/documentation/SpecmaticExpectations-postman_collection.json" download>postman collection</a> for reference.

 Specmatic will verify these expecations against the OpenAPI Specifications and will only return a 2xx response if they are as per API Specifications.
-Specmatic returns 4xx response if the expectation json is not as per the OpenAPI Specifications.
+Specmatic returns 4xx reponse if the expectation json is not as per the OpenAPI Specifications.

 ### Anatomy of a Component / API Test